Idi Barde Gubana

-Idi Barde Gubana (born 24 April 1960) is a Nigerian Karai-Karai politician, and the current deputy governor of Yobe state under governor Mai Mala Buni.
+Alhaji Idi Barde Gubana (born 24 April 1960) is a Nigerian Karai-Karai politician, and the current deputy governor of Yobe state under governor Mai Mala Buni.
 He is a member of the ruling All Progressives Congress (APC) party and was elected in 2019.
 He was born in the Karai-Karai village of Gubana in Fune Local Government.
 He holds the traditional title of Waziri (Vizier) of Fune Emirate.